 Nature reserves like Andasibe-Mantadia and Ranomafana draw ecotourists eager to observe unique wildlife.
 The Avenue of the Baobabs offers striking photo opportunities at sunrise or sunset.
 Coastal areas present snorkeling and beach relaxation, broadening Madagascar’s appeal to different types of travelers.

-Ghana is Africa’s fourth safest country and the 55th safest country in the world.
-As one of West Africa’s leading democracies, it is home to more than 70 ethnic groups and a vibrant economic scene driven by exports of cocoa, gold, and oil.
+Ghana is one of West Africa’s leading democracies, it is home to more than 70 ethnic groups and a vibrant economic scene driven by exports of cocoa, gold, and oil.
 This cultural diversity creates a lively atmosphere of festivals, music, and food.

 Crime remains moderate, particularly in large cities, but peaceful elections and trustworthy institutions keep major conflict in check.
 Accra’s combination of modern districts and traditional markets offers both convenience and authentic Ghanaian experiences.